smartmobilefactory/SMF-Fastlane-Commons/commons/smf_build_app/README.md

 ### Build iOS App

-Builds the iOS app by first ensuring the correct xcode version and then using gym to actually build the app.
+Builds the iOS/macOS app by first ensuring the correct xcode version and then using gym to actually build the app.

 NOTE: The smf_download_provisioning_profiles lane has to be called before calling this lane.